memberful/memberful-wp/readme.txt

 * Regularly sync the current OAuth/Webhook URL to Memberful in a cronjob. #57

 = 1.14.0 =
-* Add a WP filter to allow other plugins to modify Memberful members prior to their creation in WP #116
+* Add a WP filter to allow other plugins to modify Memberful members prior to their creation in WP. #116
 * Fix bug that caused special characters in site name to be sent to Memberful in escaped form. #112

 = 1.13.0 =